Big Win Philanthropy

 - Their ability to add value as a partner

 Exception - AMALI City Leadership Program: Mayors or governors overseeing cities of over 300,000 residents in Africa with three or more years left in their term may apply for the annual AMALI City Leadership Forum.
-This is the only program with a direct application pathway.
+This is the only programme with a direct application pathway.

 Getting on Their Radar